alfredo1995/recyclable-scroll-view/README.md

 ScrollView.cs

     Managing the content of the ScrollView, organizing the arrangement and spacing of child items within it.

-    Initial configuration of a flexible content layout within a RectTransform, taking into account margins and orientation (horizontal or vertical).

 InfiniteScroll.cs

-    Implementing infinite scroll functionality for a ScrollView, allowing items to dynamically reposition themselves when dragging or scrolling the ScrollView.
+    Implementing infinite scroll functionality for a ScrollView, allowing items to dynamically reposition themselves when dragging or scrolling the ScrollView. checking whether an item has reached the limit for scrolling out of view in a ScrollView,

     Determining drags, scroll events, mouse scroll wheel movement, ScrollRect and handling them in view components

-    ReachedThreshold(Transform item) function checking whether an item has reached the limit for scrolling out of view in a ScrollView, based on the orientation (vertical or horizontal) of the ScrollView and the user's dragging direction.

 ItemManager.cs